 All domestic flights in Panama City originate from Albrook (Marcos A. Gelebert) Airport, which is located just 5-10 minutes outside the city district.
-There are no public buses that service Albrook Airport, you will need to take a taxi.
+There are no public buses that service Albrook Airport, so you will need to take a taxi.

 Sightseeing Panama is an international company that offers bus tours throughout Panama City.
-Your ticket allows you to "HOP ON" and "HOP OFF" at any of their many stops, some of which include Albrook Mall, Miraflores Locks (Panama Canal), Museum of Biodiversity, Flamenco Island (Amador Causeway), Casco Antiguo (Viejo), Multicentro Mall, Panama Viejo and Multiplaza Mall.
+Your ticket allows you to "HOP ON" and "HOP OFF" at any of their many stops, some of which include Albrook Mall, Miraflores Locks (Panama Canal), Museum of Biodiversity, Flamenco Island (Amador Causeway), Casco Antiguo (Viejo), Multicentro Mall, Panama Viejo, and Multiplaza Mall.
 Visit their website for more information.

-Inaugurated in 2014, at a cost of over $1.5 billion dollars, Panama's Metro is Central America's first underground railway system.
-The Metro currently operates two lines, one which extends from the Albrook Bus Terminal to the Los Andes Shopping Mall ($0.35), and a second connecting San Miguelito with Tocumen ($0.50).
-You must obtain a Metro card in order to ride the train, there is no other form of payment—it is the same card needed for the Metro buses.
-Unfortunately, Metro cards are not sold at every terminal.
-The Albrook and "5 de Mayo" terminals are the best places to purchase a card, most of the other terminals only have machines to recharge them.
-The Metro offers visitors an affordable, rapid and convenient way of getting around Panama City.
+Inaugurated in 2014, at a cost of over $1.5 billion, Panama's Metro is Central America's first and only underground railway system.
+The Metro operates two lines: the first extends from the Albrook Bus Terminal to the Los Andes Shopping Mall ($0.35,) and a second connecting San Miguelito with Tocumen ($0.50.)
+You must purchase a Metro card to ride the train, as there is no other form of payment—it is the same card needed for the Metro buses.
+Unfortunately, Metro cards are not sold at every terminal; most only have machines to recharge them.
+The best places to purchase them are the Albrook and "5 de Mayo" terminals, and they cost $2.00 per card.
+The Metro offers visitors an affordable, rapid, and convenient way of getting around Panama City.

-The Panama Canal Railway, a 47.6 mile transcontinental railroad operating parallel to the Panama Canal, offers passenger service Monday–Friday between Panama City and Colon.
+The Panama Canal Railway, a 47.6-mile transcontinental railroad operating parallel to the Panama Canal, offers passenger service Monday–Friday between Panama City and Colon.
 The train departs Corozal at 7:15 a.m. and returns from Colon at 5:15 p.m.
 The trip lasts one hour and provides passengers with a wonderful opportunity to see the Panama Canal in its entirety.